Shopify/kubeaudit/README.md

 ### DIY build

-Master will have newer features than the stable releases.
+Master may have newer features than the stable releases.
 If you need a newer feature not yet included in a release you can do the following to get
 kubeaudit: